systemd/zram-generator/README.md

 * `zram-generator.conf.example` is copied into `/usr/share/doc/zram-generator/`
 You need though create your own config file at one of the locations listed above.

+After installing, the generator will be invoked by systemd early at boot.

 ### Testing

 The tests require either the `zram` module to be loaded, or root to run `modprobe zram`.